-To Kay, the inner and outer pieces of listening incorporate each other into what she terms a “listening presence”.
+To Kay, the inner and outer pieces of listening incorporate each other into what she terms an embodied “listening presence”.
 This kind of listening is a multi-dimensional practice that operates through listening to one’s body, soul, silence, life, heart, mind, emotions, and the earth.
 “Listening encompasses more than words,” she says.
 “It is a way of being in the world.”
 To Kay, sacred listening is an interface, a conduit between community and faith in its diverse forms.

 For the past twenty-four years, Kay has been working on stretching the collective and individual imagination about “listening” – what it offers when viewed as a spiritual art form, how it might re-shape community dialogue, and how best people might “prepare” to listen.
 This has been her marching orders, her living manifesto.
-In 1997, she started The Center for Listening (TLC).
+In 1997, she started The Listening Center (TLC).
 She conducts workshops and retreats around the world on the art form of listening for religious, spiritual, community, campus, and business groups.
 Kay has authored several books including The Sacred Art of Listening, Practicing the Sacred Art of Listening and How Does God Listen?